NaniChkhenkeli/cs50-harvard-ml-ai/README.md

-../hw0 solution description are already provided in the project files.
+../hw0 solution descriptions are provided in the project files.

 ../hw1/minesweeper
 project implements ai agent that can play the classic game of minesweeper using propositional logic and fnowledge-based reasoning.